 Vienna can be described by sobriety, elegance, luxury, history, tradition, art.

 The architecture of the city is impressive.
 The buildings, palaces are very large, with enormous gardens, with sophisticated decor.
-All the buildings are kept, it are not destroyed, it are not demolished, and many of it can be seen in reconstruction – to avoid their “loss”.
+All the buildings are kept, it is not destroyed, it is not demolished, and many of it can be seen in reconstruction – to avoid their “loss”.

 Unlike last time, this time I saw many buildings under construction, some blocked roads.
 Taxi drivers say that the number of new buildings has increased in recent years and that the city is changing, but the old style and architecture that Vienna has used to its visitors.